The Stunning Stonehaven to Dunnottar Castle Walk

 The prized gem of the walk has to be the dramatic ruins of Dunnottar Castle.

 The earliest records show that a missionary set up a place of worship on the site in about 400 AD.
-Since that time, the castle has been attacked by Vikings, ownership passed to and fro between Scotland and England, it has been plundered and burned, been home to the Scottish Crown Jewels and even home to a pet lion.
+Since then, the castle has been attacked by Vikings, ownership has passed to and fro between Scotland and England, it has been plundered and burned, it has been home to the Scottish Crown Jewels, and it has even been home to a pet lion.

 (This Jacobite rebellion isn’t to be confused with the failed 1745 Jacobite rebellion led by Bonnie Prince Charlie and the devasting defeat at Culloden.)

-Its sale to the York Mining company, saw it stripped of any value and it wasn’t until 1919, that Lord and Lady Cowdray bought the Castle and began extensive conservation and restoration works.
+Its sale to the York Mining Company stripped it of any value.
+It wasn’t until 1919 that Lord and Lady Cowdray bought the Castle and began extensive conservation and restoration works.
 Dunnottar Castle still remains in the Cowdray family.

 Woman bent down taking a photo of Dunnottar castle in the distance

 Dunnottar Castle is a photographer’s dream.
-The mood around the castle changes, along with the Scottish weather and time of day.
+The mood around the castle changes with the Scottish weather and the time of day.

 Dunnottar’s historical tales and wild surroundings make it one of Aberdeenshire’s most visited spots.